 Yankees, Mets to train in New York if MLB resumes

-NEW YORK (AP) -- The Yankees and Mets would train in New York if Major League Baseball and its players try to start the coronavirus-delayed season.
+NEW YORK — The Yankees and Mets would train in New York if Major League Baseball and its players try to start the coronavirus-delayed season.

 Gov. Andrew Cuomo made the announcement Saturday, and the teams confirmed the decisions.
 The Democrat said he would like to stop by to see them training.

-The Yankees originally had intended to base at their spring training complex in Tampa, Florida.
+The Yankees originally had intended to base at their spring training complex in Tampa, Florida, instead of Yankee Stadium.
 The Mets had said they were undecided between Citi Field and their training camp in Port St. Lucie, Florida.

 Florida at first appeared preferable because the complexes have more fields.